redsoxfantom/dockerbuilder/README.md

 Creates a "dev" Docker image (image will be tagged with `:dev`, image will run immediately after being built).
 Note that passing `--dev` causes the `--latest` and `--tags` parameters to be ignored

 `--dev_args DEV_ARGS`
 Arguments to pass to Docker when running in dev mode.
-Defaults to "`-i -t --rm --network host --name <imagename>`"
+Defaults to "`--rm --network host --name <imagename>`"

+`--dev_args_append DEV_ARGS_APPEND`
+Arguments to append to the default dev_args ('`--rm --network host --name <imagename>`').
+You can use this if you want to add additional arguments to the default 'docker run' dev args and not have to rewrite the default args

 `--delete`
 If a docker image with the same tag already exists, delete it before building